Housing & Evictions

 Other Languages: CDC Declaration Template

 Related Declarations & Orders

 The Federal Housing Finance Agency (FHFA) issued an order to prevent Foreclosures during the COVID-19 pandemic.
-The order is effective until June 30th, 2021 for Fannie Mae and Freddie Mac loan supported properties; including single family homes and real estate owned properties.
-This extension has been recommended for all federally guaranteed mortgages.
+The order was effective until July 31st, 2021 for Fannie Mae and Freddie Mac loan supported properties; including single family homes and real estate owned properties.
+This order is now expired.

 Notice of Tenants' Rights

 On June 25th, 2020, The City of San Antonio approved an ordinance (#2020-06-25-045) that requires a Notice of Tenants’ Rights be attached to every Notice to Vacate for Non-Payment of Rent issued within the City limits.
 This ordinance took effect on July 25th, 2020 and requires that both English and Spanish versions should be delivered with any Notice to Vacate for Non-Payment of Rent.
 The new Notice of Tenants’ Rights will help both landlords and tenants avoid costly and traumatic eviction proceedings by encouraging communication and highlighting financial assistance resources.
 Too often, tenants misinterpret Notices to Vacate as evictions in and of themselves; sometimes abandoning the unit or even seeking homelessness services.
 The Notice of Tenants’ Rights will help prevent such scenarios which harm both the landlord and the tenant with a clear and accessible explanation of the Notice to Vacate.